Karen says, "Give me just 10 weeks and you will be ready to get on with your life."

 - The opportunity to take the Fisher Divorce Adjustment Survey (FDAS) twice to measure your progress from the beginning to the end of the workshop.
 (A $94 value.)

-The next session of WYRE begins February 4, 2016 at 7:00pm Central Time.
-Register for this WYRE session.
+The next session of WYRE online divorce support group begins Tuesday, September 13, 2016 at 7:00pm Central Time.
+Register now for WYRE.

 After you submit your registration information and complete the payment process, you'll receive an email with all the details of how you'll receive your textbook Rebuilding: When Your Relationship Ends, how to access the Fisher Divorce Adjustment Survey (FDAS), and our 10-week curriculum.